Vacation Bible School 2023

 My child has a medical condition, what are your policies?

 All our snacks are peanut and tree nut free, and we offer alternate snacks for any child with a gluten or dairy allergy.
-We also have a Registered Nurse on site to aid with diabetic needs, administer medication and respond in the case of an emergency.
 Please let us know what your child’s needs are when you register so that we can serve your family to the best or our ability.

 Do you accommodate children with special needs?